mrjeevs/Shortcuts-Old/DiscordMyself/README.md

 ## Auto-Updater
-This shortcut is powered by [Updatekit API](https://www.mikebeas.com/updatekit-api/v1).
-Updatekit API is not another standalone shortcut updater, rather one that is integrated in the shortcut itself.
+This shortcut is powered by [UpdateKit API](https://www.mikebeas.com/updatekit-api/v1).
+UpdateKit API is not another standalone shortcut updater, rather one that is integrated in the shortcut itself.
 This means there is no need to install another shortcut to check for updates!
 The updates come to you!

 Whenever a new update is released, the next time you run the shortcut, it will prompt you to either **Install** or **Skip** the update.
 If you choose to **Skip** the update, the shortcut will still run as intended.